jsperhac/UB-VIDIA-CCR/Software.md

 ## Access to the command line

-There are three ways to access your own VIDIA container on the command line:
+There are three ways to access the command line of your own VIDIA container:

 - Run the Workspace tool